Top Bring Your Own Device Security Risks and Mitigating Strategies in 2023

 This article will highlight all the possible risks and challenges your company may face, and endeavor to guide you through how to define and implement a policy that will protect your organization.

 When using a laptop or desktop computer, it’s so easy to keep delaying security updates as it’s not convenient, but this is extremely risky.
-All patches should be applied when the various manufacturers release them.
 In a BYOD environment, it is important to ensure all devices are running the latest operating systems with the most recent updates applied.

 Many personal devices are poorly protected by the free versions of antivirus software or not at all.
 Too often these provide a poor defense against cyber attacks.